 Intelligent 3rd party resource selection, request and access/usage.
 Once resources have been made available on the DLT-based resource catalogue and automatically discovered and classified, an automatic Albased process can select the most suitable ones, request them from the owners and, after the business transaction has been fixed into the DLT, finally use them.
 The decision process is driven by analysing the historical information stored into the operational Data Lake, like costs and KPIs.
 Static rules can be set manually by the potential resource consumer that can act as a pre-filter, reducing the set of resources the AI-based agents can use for selection.
 The transactions are stored in the form of Smart Contracts, legally binding, automatically generated by the Platform when resources/services are requested for deployment, that also happen automatically.
-This last aspect involves also the lifecycle management of the resources/services, not only the deployment phase, but also of the configuration and the optimization of the service based on the resource selected whose conditions are fixed into the smart contract.
+This last aspect involves also the lifecycle management of the service based on the resource selected whose conditions are fixed into the smart contract.
 In particular, the Intelligent 3rd Party resource selection heavily applies the zero-touch management paradigm that guarantees that different resources/services offered by different providers (administrative domains) can be seamlessly composed (service creation/service stitching) across the different domains.
 Al-based mechanisms apply the correct configuration of the services/resources while guaranteeing that the Service Level Agreement is properly applied in all of the parts of the service chain belonging to all the different domains.
 Special SLA monitoring mechanisms are implemented and will react in case of SLA breaching.
 The application of the zero-touch paradigm dramatically reduces the time of resource/service negotiation between the involved parties: everything happens in an automatic way, from the selection of the resources, to the deployment of the services, passing through all the business and legal aspects.